Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-predicate-removal.md

 At 1,000 elements the member is consistently **slower** than the arm it was derived from, by about 4 μs.
 The difference is roughly 5σ on the means and so is not noise, and I have no mechanism for it.
 Every configuration at that size sits within 8 μs of the ~20 μs harness floor, where a 4 μs ordering is 20% of the measurement and the thing being measured is a fifth of it.
 Recorded as unexplained rather than explained badly; the member exists for large collections and wins decisively there.

-## An optimisation this benchmark never exercises
+## An optimization this benchmark never exercises

 The implementation scans for the first matching element before allocating the survivor list, so a predicate that matches nothing allocates nothing.
-In this benchmark the predicate is `value % 100 < RemovedPercent` over values starting at zero, so element zero matches in all six configurations and the scan breaks immediately. **The optimisation is never entered and its cost is unmeasured.**
+In this benchmark the predicate is `value % 100 < RemovedPercent` over values starting at zero, so element zero matches in all six configurations and the scan breaks immediately. **The optimization is never entered and its cost is unmeasured.**

 Its cost is bounded by inspection: element reads become n + f where f is the index of the first match, against n without it, while predicate calls stay at exactly n either way.
 A collection whose only matching element is last therefore pays about twice the reads, in exchange for allocating nothing in the no-match case.